DistributedCafe/DistributedCafeProject/docs/goals.md

 * Allowing the employees to manage them in real time from an application
 * Allowing the management of the menu in an easier way using a web app
 * Allowing the management of the inventory in an easier way using a web app

-## Project goal
-The goal of our project is to:
-* Front-end:
-  * implement a Java application (for the employees)
-  * implement an Angular application (for the customers)
-  * implement an Angular application (for the managers)
-* Back-end:
-  * implement microservices exposing REST API
-  * implement a WebSocket connection with a server that interacts behind the scenes with microservices

-We implement also containerization using Docker.

 ## Continuous Integration